Alluxio/alluxio/docs/Configuration-Settings.md

 There are two types of configuration parameters for Tachyon:

-1. Configuration properties, which are used to configure the runtime settings of Tachyon
+1. [Configuration properties](#configuration-properties), which are used to configure the runtime settings of Tachyon
-2. System environment properties, which control the Tachyon Java VM options
+2. [System environment properties](#system-environment-properties), which control the Tachyon Java VM options.

 # Configuration properties